Gandi-IDE/scratch-vm/README.md

 ### Runtime.stageWidth / Runtime.stageHeight

 These control the width and height of the stage.
 Set them to values other than 480 and 360 respectively to get custom stage sizes.
+Keep in mind that you need to manually resize the renderer as well.

 ### COMPILE_ERROR event